-If the Faculty filing the report has declared the violation as an Actionable Event, consequences will depend on the nature of the violation and the academic honesty violation history of the student.
+If the instructor bringing the charge has declared the incident of academic dishonesty as an Actionable Event, consequences will depend on the charge of the violation and the academic honesty violation history of the student.

-- A formal written notice reprimand will be generated by the Office of the Dean of Student Support and Success, presented to the student and maintained in the student's disciplinary file.
+- A formal written notice will be generated by the Associate dean of Student Development, presented to the student and maintained in the student's disciplinary file.
 This reprimand may include one or more of the following consequences: - a.
-A written warning to the student generated by the Faculty to the student with requirements to retake the examination, redo the assignment, and/or complete extra work as specified. - b.
+A written warning to the student generated by the instructor with requirements to retake the examination, redo the assignment, and/or complete extra work as specified. - b.
 A grade of "0" for the assignment or exam. - c.
-A final grade of "F" for the course. - A student may not withdraw from the course after such a report is made, during the appeal process, or if the Student Conduct Hearing panel determines that the "F" grade shall stand. - 2.
-Additionally, Faculty may recommend, after conference with their supervisor, removal of the student from the student's academic program of study.
+A final grade of "F" for the course. - A student may not withdraw from the course after such a report is made, during the appeal process, or if the judicial hearing panel determines that the "F" grade shall stand. - 2.
+Additionally, the instructor may recommend, after conference with their supervisor, removal of the student from the student's academic program of study.

-If the Faculty filing the report has declared the violation as requiring a Formal Warning but the student already has one or more Formal Warning(s) on record, the violation is elevated to an Actionable Event and the consequences are the same as those described above.
+If the instructor bringing the charge has declared the incidence of academic dishonesty as requiring a Formal Warning but the student already has a Formal Warning of academic dishonesty on record, the incident is elevated to an Actionable Event and the consequences are the same as the category above.

-If the Faculty filing the report has declared the violation as requiring a Formal Warning and the student has no other Formal Warning on record the following consequences shall be imposed:
+If the instructor bringing the charge has declared the incident of academic dishonesty as requiring a Formal Warning and the student has no other Formal Warning of academic dishonesty on record the following process shall occur.

-A written Formal Warning will be generated by the Office of the Dean of Student Support and Success (as reported by the Faculty and presented to the student indicating the student has violated the

-- Academic Honesty Policy and that any future infraction may result in the consequences listed under the Actionable Event section of this document.
-The Formal Warning will be retained by the Office of the Dean of Student Support and Success so that future violations are recognized as a repeat violation. - 2.
-A written warning may be generated by the Faculty and presented to the student with requirements to retake the examination, redo the assignment or complete extra work as specified.
+- 1. A written Formal Warning will be generated by the Associate Dean of Student Development (as reported by the instructor) and presented to the student indicating the student has violated the Academic Honesty Policy and that any future infraction may result in the consequences listed under the Actionable Event section of this document.
+The Formal Warning will be retained by the Office of the Dean of Student Development, Equity, and Inclusion so that future charges are recognized as a repeat offense. - 2.
+A written warning may be generated by the instructor and presented to the student with requirements to retake the examination, redo the assignment or complete extra work as specified by the instructor.